jwhodge/jwhodge/README.md

 So when the pandemic shut down live entertainment, it left me with time to explore old interests.
 First, it was website development, WordPress and SEO.
 Then I found freeCodeCamp and got busy.

 👀 I'm interested in web and UX design, so I started my studies there.
-However, I still discovering exactly which part of the code landscape gets me excited.
+However, I'm still discovering exactly which part of the code landscape gets me excited.

 I'd also like to explore the field of data science.
 In my previous study, I examined many methods to analyse data, but the software and programming tools have developed immensely.
 So, I want to explore Python and its libraries in the future.